-Just like older people, older dogs have special needs and require certain special dog supplies to make life easier and more comfortable for them.
+Just like older people, older dogs have special needs and require certain special senior dog supplies to make life easier and more comfortable for them.
 For example, as our dogs age, they will most certainly develop aches and pains in their bodies due simply to wear and tear, or more seriously, arthritis.
 To give them the best quality of life and to help them have better mobility, we need to get an orthopedic bed to support their achy joints and perhaps a ramp for them to get in and out of the car.

 This page looks at some essential senior dog supplies for your aging dog.

 Please also visit our series of "Old Dog" pages for information on:

 Dog beds are so important that they should not be considered optional; but are, instead, a necessary piece of equipment for all dogs.
 The reasons?

 Orthopedic beds are indispensable for aging dogs to support and protect their aged and aching joints, since such beds provide maximum support with medical-grade foam and/or box spring construction.